Glacier (wrestler): Independent circuit (2000–present)

-Lloyd left WCW (which ceased operations six weeks later) permanently and returned to the independent circuit.
+After Lloyd left WCW (which ceased operations six weeks later) permanently and returned to the independent circuit.
 On April 21, he won the TCW tag belts with Jorge Estrada.
 One of the highlights of Lloyd's wrestling career was fulfilling a childhood dream of winning the NWA World tag team titles, which he accomplished with Jason Sugarman on December 28, 2002, but Sugarman retired shortly after due to a career-ending injury.
 In 2002, he rejuvenated his Glacier gimmick to team with Big Ron Studd, with whom he won the tag title for the second time in his TCW stint on January 3, and then enjoyed a second reign as TCW Heavyweight Champion.

 After TCW folded in 2003, Lloyd made sporadic appearances with Georgia Championship Wrestling, and held a backstage position with TNA Wrestling.
 He again wrestled as Glacier as part of Ultimate Christian Wrestling's Ultimate Armageddon Tour 2006, and participated in the CHIKARA King of Trios tournament in Philadelphia on March 2, 2008, teaming with Los Ice Creams as their mystery partner in a first-round loss against Team Mexico.
 Lloyd also feuded with TNA and IWA star Ricky Vega on the Florida independent Circuit in 2008.

 He then made a return appearance in the 2009 King of Trios tournament on March 27, 2009, teaming with Al Snow and D'Lo Brown in another first-round loss, this time against The UnStable of Vin Gerard, Colin Delaney, and STIGMA.

 He would make his return to a major wrestling promotion on August 26, 2017, when he entered at #20 in Ring of Honor's 2017 Honor Rumble, where he would be eliminated by Bully Ray.

+All Elite Wrestling (2019, 2024–present)

-On May 25, 2019, he made an appearance at the debut PPV for All Elite Wrestling, Double or Nothing, taking part in the Casino Battle Royal.
+On May 25, 2019, Lloyd made an appearance at the debut PPV for All Elite Wrestling, Double or Nothing, taking part in the Casino Battle Royal.
 He was eliminated by MJF.
+In June 2024, it was reported that Lloyd was hired full-time by AEW as a coach and trainer.